-3: The 5GMSd Aware Application triggers the Media Session handler to start media playback.
-The Media Player Entry is provided to the Media Session handler.
+3: The 5GMSd Aware Application triggers the playback by launching the Media Player.

-4: When the 5GMS Aware Application has received a reference to the service access information (see Step 1), the Media Session Handler interacts with the 5GMSd AF to acquire the whole service access information
+4: The Media Player notifies the Media Session Handler about the starting media session and provides the entry point and other information to the Media Session Handler.

-5: The Media Session Handler triggers the MediaPlayer to start the session.
+5: The Media Session Handler interacts with the 5GMSd AF to acquire additionalservice access information.

 6: The Media Player establishes the transport session for acquiring the manifest referenced by the Media Player Entry.

 7: The MediaPlayer requests the manifest